AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 <hr>

 **Note**: Don't confuse a variable that exists but has no defined vallue with a variable that doesn't exist at all--they are very different things.
-In the box analogy you saw above, not existing would mean theere's no box (variable) for a value to go in.
+In the box analogy you saw above, not existing would mean there's no box (variable) for a value to go in.
 No value defined would mean that there IS a box, but it has no value inside it.

 <hr>

-## Initilaizing a variable
+## Initializing a variable

 Once you've declared a variable, you can initialize it with a value.
 You do this by typin the variable name, followed by an equals sign (=), followed by the value you want to give it.
 For example:
 ```